 The more things students do in school and outside of lessons, the more points the will accumulate.
 The higher the number of points, the higher the level of graduation.
 This gives all of our students the chance to graduate with Rushey First Class Honours in our graduation ceremony at the end of the year.

 The House system at Rushey Mead is a way to encourage and enhance our Rushey Family feeling.
 We want to ensure our students work together and have a sense of belonging across all aspects of school life.
 Therefore, we assign each tutor group (students and tutor) to a House at the beginning of Year 7.
-The houses will then compete against each other in a number of competitions throughout the academic year.
+The houses will then compete against each other in several competitions throughout the academic year.

 We have 6 houses: Rutland, Melton, Belvoir, Harborough, Bosworth and Charnwood; all celebrating the areas of Leicestershire.